pouyan9675/Tri-AL/README.md

 3. Download the concent of clinicaltrials.gov from [here](https://clinicaltrials.gov/AllPublicXML.zip) as a zip file to initialize database.

-4. Unzip the `AllPublicXML.zip` and place the content under `data` in the project root.
+4. Unzip the `AllPublicXML.zip` and place the content under `data` directory in the project root.
 For example `data/AllPublicXML/`.

 5. Import all the XML files to the database.
 ```console